lucascampanelli/url-shortener/README.md

 ## 🧐 About <a name = "about"></a>

-URL Shortener is a application made for people who needs to shorten URLs and make them recognizable.
+URL Shortener is a application made for people who need to shorten URLs and make them recognizable.

 ## 🏁 Getting Started <a name = "getting_started"></a>